 Electrification is Cool: How Going Electric Saves Energy

 Let’s consider the question of how much electricity the world would need to generate in order to satisfy all the current power demand.
-We showed that there’s 3.25 TW of electricity generated worldwide, of which 2.75 TW is used.
+We showed that in 2021, there was 3.25 TW of electricity generated worldwide, of which 2.75 TW is used.
 But there are many sectors that use large amounts of energy from fossil fuels that need to be electrified: transportation, industry and fuel for heating and cooking within residential, commercial and public buildings.
 Electrification is cool: there’s not much waste heat when electricity is used as an energy source instead of fossil fuels.
 So there are quite substantial efficiency gains possible for some sectors.

 Not all power that is consumed worldwide is needed, and ending energy poverty around the world requires a substantial increase in power for many, and this initial analysis will consider neither of these justice concerns.